cmitsakopoulos/Paris-Saclay_Notes/Structural_Genomics/Project/Project.md

 - Consult Grain Genes for information on wheat genes

-- DNA Subway, another tool to annotate a genomic sequence
+- DNA Subway, another tool to annotate a genomic sequence among others